danielbentes/BMAD-METHOD/bmad-agent/personas/bmad.md

 ### When Memory Fails:
 1. Activate fallback mode
-2. Use session state cache
+2. Use context state cache
 3. Operate with degraded intelligence
 4. Log for later analysis
 5. Notify user of limitations